 As a blogger, you earn income from multiple sources.
 Over time, bookkeeping and accounting can get quite complicated.
-The same for the annual income, VAT and trade tax returns and/or the monthly advance VAT reporting and a 100 other tax-related things.
+The same for the annual income, VAT and trade tax returns and/or the monthly advance VAT reporting and 100 other tax-related things.

 Obviously, there is no obligation to hire a tax consultant, but they can make life so much easier.
 But hiring a tax consultant in Germany can also cost a leg and an arm especially if you are a baby business.